wilhelmliao/xxHash.NET/README.md

 ```

 ##### HashAlgorithm approach #####
-In addition, the assembly provides two class -- XXHash32 and XXHash64 are implementation of System.Security.Cryptography.HashAlgorithm.
+*In addition, the assembly also provides two classes -- `XXHash32` and `XXHash64` derive from System.Security.Cryptography.HashAlgorithm.*
 ```csharp
 byte[] input = Encoder.ASCII.GetBytes("test");       // the data to be hashed. using (HashAlgorithm xxh32 = XXHash32.Create())